Adelaide Travel Guide

 You are in for a treat if you are in the Barossa on a Saturday Morning between 7.30 and 11.30, The Barossa Farmers Market is on in Angaston.
 Fifty plus stallholders sell their produce.
 You have to make a stop!

-A great day out in the country enhanced by great wine!
-Visit a beautiful Château, famous cellar doors, boutique cellar doors, and have lunch at Peter Lehmann Winery.
-Historic towns and lookouts are also on the itinerary.
-You will learn all about the region
+A great day in the Barossa Valley enhanced by beautiful wines.
+Visit a Chateau, famous cellar doors and have lunch at Peter Lehmann’s winery.
+Historic towns and lookouts are also part of this tour.

 - Explore Tanunda

-- Lunch at Peter Lehmann's Winery
+- Lunch at Peter Lehmanns

 - Flexible itinerary

-- Lunch at Barossa Valley Brewing
+- Lunch at Keis Winery

-- Visit 5 Chateau wineries
+- Visit 3 to 5 wineries

-- Beautiful lunch
+- Penfolds tasting during lunch

 Hahndorf is only 25 minutes from Adelaide yet you would swear you were a million miles away.
 It is the oldest German settlement in Australia.
 It is situated in the Adelaide Hills and attracts thousands of visitors each year.
 It is charming and has old fashion hospitality.
 At the same time, it has its eye on the future and has trendy wine and food venues.
 The main street is an attraction in its own right, the Elm and Plane Trees are over 100 years old and simply magnificent.

 There are old German Pubs to be enjoyed, eateries specialising in German Foods, crafts from the past but there are also restaurants, galleries, artisan’s shops, beautiful food outlets and more.